Lantana Growth and Care Guide

 Is Lantana Annual or Perennial?

 In certain regions, Lantana exhibits "root hardiness."
-For example, in Zones 7-8, hardy varieties such as 'Ms. Huff' and 'Irene' can survive as perennials, regrowing each spring from the root system.
-In Zone 8b, several Lantana camara varieties may die back to the roots during winter but return as vigorous new plants in spring.
+For example, in Zones 7-8, hardy varieties such as 'Ms. Huff' and 'Irene' can survive as perennials, regrowing each Spring from the root system.
+In Zone 8b, several Lantana camara varieties may die back to the roots during winter but return as vigorous new plants in Spring.

-Best Varieties of Lantana TESTED
+Best Varieties of Lantana

-Miss Huff (or Ms. Huff) Lantana
+Miss Huff

 Miss Huff Lantana is a hardy perennial known for its striking blend of orange, pink, and yellow flowers.
 Renowned for its ability to withstand challenging conditions, this variety thrives in USDA Zones 7-11.
 It’s also deer-resistant and drought-tolerant, making it a low-maintenance choice for home gardens.
 Gardeners in Zone 7 will appreciate its "root-hardy" nature, allowing it to regrow from the roots after winter dormancy.
 Note that Irene Lantana offers similar hardiness and adaptability but is less widely grown.

-Trailing Purple / White Lantana (Lantana montevidensis)
+Trailing / Lantana montevidensis

-Gardeners looking for cascading growth and elegant color will love Trailing Purple and Trailing White Lantana.
+Gardeners looking for cascading growth and elegant color will love Trailing Lavender and Trailing White Lantana.
 These varieties belong to Lantana montevidensis, a trailing species known for its sprawling, cascading habit.
 Ideal for hanging baskets, raised planters, and slopes, they create a flowing, spill-over effect that adds dimension to any landscape.
 Their continuous blooms of soft purple or white flowers attract pollinators and add charm to garden designs.

-How to Grow & Care for Lantana
+How to Grow and Care for Lantana

 Planting Lantana

-Plant Lantana in the spring after the last frost or, if it’s a perennial in your zone, in the fall to give the roots time to establish before winter.
+Plant Lantana in the Spring after the last frost or, if it’s a perennial in your zone, in the Fall to give the roots time to establish before Winter.
 The foliage is susceptible to frost damage and will die back if exposed too early.
 While Lantana can recover from a light frost, it can take up to a month to look its best again, so it’s crucial to monitor the weather forecast before planting annual Lantana.
+Select a sunny location with plenty of airflow to prevent disease and encourage strong growth.
+Space plants 12 to 24 inches apart, depending on the variety, to allow for proper airflow and room to spread.
+After planting, water deeply to help the roots settle into the soil, promoting healthy, vigorous growth.

 Sunlight Requirements